ironsheep/P2-vscode-langserv-extension/spin2/README.md

 - Documentation is shown for each parameter as you are entering the parameter value being passed to the method.
 - If your own methods are not yet documented, the this signature help still supports entry of the parameter values as well as reminds you how to add your own documentation for your PUB and PRI methods.
+- When the method being entered is from an included object the help text is brought in from the external included object.

 ## Feature: Generate "Object public interface" documentation